 Reports

-Children in war - data and facts
+Children in War - Facts and Figures

-Most victims are civilians
+Most of the victims are civilians

 More than 25 countries around the world are currently engaged in wars or armed conflicts.
 A war is defined as an armed conflict that is continuous, planned, and centrally organized.
 At least one of the parties must be part of a government's regular armed forces.
 If these characteristics are not fully met—for example, if the fighting is not continuous but rather consists of occasional clashes—it is considered an armed conflict.